Mary Coulcher: Life

-During World War I she led an isolation hospital at Gippeswyk_Hall in Ipswich. - her records show that she was full time and voluntary.
+During World War I she led an isolation hospital at Gippeswyk Hall in Ipswich. - her records show that she was full time and voluntary.

 She was awarded an OBE in 1918 and after retired from active duty in 1919 she was awarded a CBE in 1920.

 Coulcher died in Ipswich.
 Her life was one of the inspirations for a play titled "Dread Zeppelin" by the Red Rose Chain theatre.

 Awards

-In 1902 she received the Lady of Grace Order of St John of Jerusalem.
+In 1902 she was honoured as a Lady of Grace of the Order of St John of Jerusalem.
 In 1909 she was given the St John Ambulance Brigade Service medal and in 1914 it was upgrade to "with Bar".
-She received a Coronation Medal in 1911.
-Order of the British Empire 4th Class in January 1918.
+She received the King George V Coronation Medal in 1911.
+Honoured as an Officer of the Order of the British Empire in January 1918.